-When placing a refrigerated machine on a new location it is important to allow the machine to cool to the operating temperature prior to placing products in the machine.
-All food products are to be pre-packaged.Depending upon the machine's initial temperature and ambient conditions, it will take about 4 to 5 hours to accomplish this.
+When placing a refrigerated machine on a new location it is important to allow the machine to cool to the operating temperature prior to loading products requiring refrigeration.
+Depending upon the machine's initial temperature and ambient conditions, it will take about 4 to 5 hours to accomplish this.
 Normal practice is to place a machine on location and come back the next day to load it.
-Do not load warm bottle/milk and food products into vendor.
-All bottle/milk and food products are to be pre-chilled.
+All products should be pre-packaged.

 - 1. Plug in the vendor. - Check that the lights inside the door come on: the chiller may or may not be running in its cycle at this time. - Enter the service mode and check that all settings are correct. - 4.
-Check error codes for problems. - 5.
-Load product after the vendor has cooled.
+Check error codes for problems. - Load product after the vendor has cooled.
 Load one tray at a time, preferably from the bottom up. - 6.
 Insure vendor is operating properly.
-If the Health and Safety option is being used, check vendor again 30 minutes after closing door to ensure NAMA requirements are being met.